 A Bill to provide for a right for a user of health and care services to be accompanied by a care supporter; and for connected purposes.

-The Care Supporters Bill would give users of health and care services a right to be accompanied by a care supporter during appointments and other interactions with providers.
-It sets out what a care supporter can do to help with communication, understanding information, decision-making and practical support, and places duties on providers to facilitate accompaniment.
+The Care Supporters Bill would give people using health and care services a right to be accompanied by a care supporter.
+The care supporter would accompany them during appointments and other interactions with health and care providers to help them understand information and participate in decisions.
+The bill is currently at its first reading in the House of Commons.

-The bill is at the 1st reading stage in the House of Commons, with no debates or votes yet.
+The bill is at the first reading stage in the House of Commons, introduced in June 2023, with further stages yet to come.

 Generated 21 February 2026